quru/qis/doc/running.md

     $ sudo systemctl restart apache2

-Your image server should now be reachable on HTTPS without security warnings (with a green padlock in the web browser), e.g. `https://images.example.com/`.
+Your image server should now be reachable on HTTPS without security warnings (showing a green padlock in the web browser), e.g. `https://images.example.com/`.

 #### Setting the in-memory cache size